-Participants in the challenge will set targets to achieve these reductions and goals by 2020 and track their progress over time.
+Participants in the challenge will set targets to achieve these reductions and goals and track their progress over time.

 Waste Challenge: Each and every hospital, large and small, rural and urban, can have a positive impact on the public and environmental health of their community through sustainable health care waste management.
 By reducing and segregating health care waste, health care facilities can reduce their operational costs, enhance community relations and even generate revenue.